Kitware/pan3d/docs/tutorials/dataset_viewer.md

     ![](../images/3.png)

 - A list of arrays available in the dataset, each with a button to view its attributes.
 The arrays in this dataset are acronymns, so we can open the attributes tables to see the standard names.
-The first array is mean relative humidity, and we can see the unit is a percentage.
+The first array ("hu") is mean relative humidity, and we can see the unit is percentage.

     ![](../images/4.png)